andyrj/post-js/README.md

 );

-// transparently adds and removes values to the proxied observable store... store.test = "123"; // default sets an unobserved value store.test2 = observable("456"); // explicitly set observable value
+// transparently adds and removes values to the proxied observable store... store.test = "123"; // default creates an observable value store.test2 = unobserved("456"); // escape hatch for unobserved values
 store.updateTest2 = action(function(val) { this.test2 = val; });
 store.asyncUpdate = () => {
   // you can do whatever async code you like in a normal function